loafdimension/fruitful-discussions-FE/README.md

 **To be noted!**

-- I am yet to complete this project and have things in the [issues](https://github.com/loafdimension/fruitful-discussions-FE/issues) to action so please bear that in mind.
+- I am yet to complete this project and have things in the [issues](https://github.com/loafdimension/fruitful-discussions-FE/issues) to action so please bear that in mind!
+- You are welcome to check out the [Future Features](#future-features) section to see what I have planned.

 **What is Fruitful Discussions?**